moloch--/rosie/README.md

 Rosie the Pivoter
 ==================

-Rosie the Privoter is a prototype general purpose secure network pivoting tool.
+Rosie the Privoter is a _prototype_ general purpose secure network pivoting tool.
 Rosie uses mutual TLS for all connections between the client, server, and pivot.
-Certificates are generated on the fly and embedded within each client and pivot.
 All certificates are signed and managed automatically for you with a per-instance certificate authority.
+Certificates are generated on the fly and embedded within each client and pivot binary, which are dynamically compiled by the server.

+__WARNING:__ This is still a prototype, expect bugs and unstable connections!

 ### Design Goals